amethyst/editor-core/README.md

 developed in conjunction with [an Electron editor][editor], but is intended to be general enough to facilitate development of other editor front-ends.

-> NOTE: This project is not an official part of the Amethyst project.
-It is being built in
-> coordination with the Amethyst developers, but the Amethyst core team takes no responsibility
-> for any nonsense happening here.

 ## Setup and Usage

 Here's an example of how to setup an Amethyst game to communicate with the editor: